-As menopausal women are all encountering changes and imbalances in hormone levels, our skin is usually taken by surprise and acne appears.
+As menopausal women encounter changes and imbalances in hormone levels, our skin is usually taken by surprise, and acne appears.
 Unfortunately, hormonal changes, genetics, and stress can all be causes.
 And just like in high school, it can be pretty difficult to narrow it down to a single culprit.

 Estrogen definitely has something to do with menopausal skin changes.
 It’s responsible for maturing our bodies at puberty and keeping our bones strong.
 So it makes sense that as our estrogen levels decline at menopause, it will bring on some skin changes.
 Estrogen also stimulates collagen and oils — that’s typically why most of us experience dry, itchy skin as our estrogen levels drop.